Rasa Smite and Raitis Smits, "Atmospheric Forest" (2020). VR data visualisation.

-Founded in the early 2008, the Purvītis Prize was launched to amass regular and systematic information about the latest visual arts events in Latvia, promote development of new projects and original ideas, acknowledge the best achievements in Latvian professional visual arts and popularise the success of Latvian artists both in Latvia and abroad.
+Founded in early 2008, the Purvītis Prize was launched to amass regular and systematic information about the latest visual arts events in Latvia, promote the development of new projects and original ideas, acknowledge the best achievements in Latvian professional visual arts and popularise the success of Latvian artists both in Latvia and abroad.

 +371 67228478 (office)

 +371 26546776 (Rasa Smite)